-During change, different aspects of employees’ Psycap is put to the test – they have to learn new ways of behavior and be confident to do so, recover from the crisis, be motivated to cope efficiently and to believe in a better future.
+During change, different aspects of employees’ Psycap is put to the test – they have to learn new ways of behaviour and be confident to do so, recover from the crisis, be motivated to cope efficiently and to believe in a better future.

 Psycap and positive emotions are examples of how personal factors facilitate organizational change.
-Positive change is defined as every change that the organization undergoes for its own benefit and has more positive psychological and behavioral consequences than negative ones.
+Positive change is defined as every change that the organization undergoes for its own benefit and has more positive psychological and behavioural consequences than negative ones.

 The role of positive emotions is that they help workers cope with the organizational change by broadening their point of view, encourage open decision-making and giving them essential vitality for their coping.

 This interaction means….
 The difference in performance can be explained by their Psychological constructs which manifest themselves in their cognitions, motivations and propensities and predispositions to ACT.
-And new behaviors and actions are required if a better culture and more effective organisational performance is to be achieved.
+And new behaviours and actions are required if a better culture and more effective organisational performance is to be achieved.